felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 	Warning: use negative option value or disable remote management entirely if you think that you can be attacked via this port!
 	By default, miner will accept connections on specified port on all network adapters, but you can select desired network interface directly, for example, "-mport 127.0.0.1:3333" opens port on localhost only.

+-mpsw	remote monitoring/management password.
+By default it is empty, so everyone can ask statistics or manage miner remotely if "-mport" option is set.
+You can set password for remote access (at least EthMan v3.0 is required to support passwords).

 -colors enables or disables colored text in console.
 Default value is "1", use "-colors 0" to disable coloring.
 Use 2...4 values to remove some of colors.

 -v	displays miner version, sample usage: "-v 1".